 We were one of the UK’s very first B Corporations, meaning we’re a for-profit company certified by the non-profit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
 Together with our fellow B Corps we are redefining how sustainable communities are built and what success in business means.

 Through the Neighbourly platform, people from the largest corporations, to the smallest neighbourhoods are finding it easier to discover and support local community causes – meaning these organisations can get more of the essential funding, manpower and expertise they need to continue their incredible work.

 There are lots of ways to be neighbourly.
 Most of us wear different ‘hats’ so you could be fundraising for your school’s new football pitch one month and volunteering with your company’s local charity partner the next.
 Neighbourly is designed so people and purposeful businesses can donate all kinds of things in one place – time, money, skills, food and more.

-Create a project to describe the work your charity or community group does locally and the support you need.
-A Neighbourly project page can be used to build followers, receive donations online, post volunteer opportunities and receive surplus food from businesses.
+Create a free Neighbourly page to describe the work your charity or community group does locally and the support you need.
+Your page can be used to build followers, receive donations online, post volunteer opportunities and receive surplus food from businesses.

 Fundraise for a charity or CIC by using Neighbourly as your fundraising website.
 Receive online donations directly into the charity’s bank account and record and celebrate the funds raised in partnership with local businesses.

 Volunteer to lend a hand in your area and meet new people.
 Search for local volunteer opportunities and sign up online.
-Or simply find a project that’s nearby and ask if you can help – many Neighbourly projects are volunteer-run.
+Or simply find a good cause that’s nearby and ask if you can help – many Neighbourly charities are volunteer-run.